JiangWeibeta/ELIC/README.md

 My implementation is based on CompressAI.

-This reimplementation of ELIC is part of the MLIC project, if you find this repository useful, please cite
+This implementation of ELIC is part of the MLIC project, if you find this repository useful, please cite

 ```
 @article{jiang2022multi,